keboola/connection-docs/storage/file-uploads/index.md

 As stated above, unless marked as permanent, each file is automatically deleted 180 days after it has been created.
 This also applies to automatically generated files as a result of table imports and exports.
-Also, because the majority of KBC File Storage contains duplicates of your table data, the whole Files storage does not count towards your project quota.
+Also, because the majority of Keboola Connection File Storage contains duplicates of your table data, the whole Files storage does not count towards your project quota.